 Glories Of Śrīla Locana Dāsa Ṭhākura

-[January 19, 2020 is the disappearance day of Śrīla Locana Dāsa Ṭhākura in Vṛndāvana, India.
+[January 14, 2021 is the appearance day of Śrīla Locana Dāsa Ṭhākura in Vṛndāvana, India.
 The following is the bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on Śrīla Locana Dāsa Ṭhākura,on different occasions*.
 Editors’ input: Additional text has been included in square brackets to facilitate the proper flow of content.]

 Today is the appearance tithi of Śrīla Locana Dāsa Ṭhākura.
 He took birth in Kogrāma (Katwā sub-division of the Burdhaman district) near the Ajaya River, in a family of physicians.
 Being the only child to his parents, Kamalākara dāsa and Śrīmatī Sadānandī, he received abundant affection.